Sweet facts about Erythritol and Why Root'd Uses It

 What is erythritol and what is it made of?

-Erythritol is a sugar alcohol with 60-80% sweetness but contains only 5% of the calories of table sugar (sucrose).
-Sugar alcohols are made from plant products such as fruits and berries.
+Erythritol is a sugar alcohol with 60-80% sweetness1 but contains only 5% of the calories2 of table sugar (sucrose).
+Sugar alcohols are made from plant products3 such as fruits and berries.
 Don’t let the term “sugar alcohols” trick or confuse you though!
 It’s neither sugar nor alcohol.
 Sugar alcohols are a type of carbohydrate with a chemical structure similar to sugar.

 They are used widely in the food and supplement industry to achieve that sweet rewarding taste most of us enjoy without the unhealthy side effects of regular sugar.

-The Food and Drug Administration approved the use of erythritol as a food additive in the U.S in 2001.
+The Food and Drug Administration approved the use of erythritol as a food additive4 in the U.S in 2001.

 Other sugar alcohols approved for human consumption are: